North Dakota Boat Registration, ANS Fee & Renewal (2026)

 What is the ANS fee?

-The $15 Aquatic Nuisance Species (ANS) fee is required for all motorized watercraft registered in North Dakota.
-It funds programs to prevent the spread of invasive species and runs concurrent with the 3-year registration period.
+The $15 Aquatic Nuisance Species (ANS) fee is required for motorized watercraft registered in North Dakota and runs with the 3-year registration cycle.
+Nonresident motorized watercraft use the annual $15 ANS sticker.

 Is boater education required in North Dakota?